-1.0 Construction Math

-Fees: Year One - \$40

-Year Two - \$40
+Credit: Year One - 4.0 elective Year Two - 3.0 elective 1.0 Construction Math Fees: Year One - \$40 Year Two - \$40

 Great jobs, great work, great future!
 With the national focus on energy usage and alternative energy sources, jobs in HVAC are expected to have higher than average growth.
-In out state-of-the-art facilities, you will build skills in heating, refrigeration, air conditioning, refrigerant building science handling, airflow, combustion analysis.
+In out state-of-the-art facilities, you will build skills in heating, refrigeration, air conditioning, refrigerant handling. airflow. buildina science and combustion analysis.
 With several pathways to directly into industry, apprenticeships, or on to college, the HVAC career path is one of the most diverse programs offered.
 This program is accredited by the Partnership for Air Conditioning Heating and Refrigeration Accreditation (PAHRA).